 Nikkor 300mm M f8.0 - The Nikkor 300mm M is a great value as well.
 It's sharp and small and covers 8x10, or so I've been told.
 Again, divide the focal length by 3 to get the 35mm format approximation: 100mm

-So Fuji has an EVF which makes it easier to use the viewfinder for all the info I need, and the AF is decent and all of the English menus are in English.
-But the image quality of the APS-c sensors always leave be wondering if I could have more...
+So Fuji has an EVF which makes it easier to use the viewfinder for all the info I need, But the image quality of the APS-c sensors always leave be wondering if I could have more...
 The Fuji 40mp sensor has changed that feeling.
 It's one of the smoothest and nicest sensors I've used in a digital camera, producing images that really remind me of large format film.
 Astonishing that that is possible out of an APS-c camera.